Omar Jacobs: College career

 In 2004, his sophomore season, Jacobs set the record for the best touchdown-to-interception ratio in NCAA Division I-A history (10.25:1).
 In 2005, Jacobs was expected to contend for the Heisman Trophy, awarded to the year's best college football player, but an injury to his non-throwing shoulder considerably reduced his productivity.

 Jacobs skipped his senior season at Bowling Green to enter the NFL draft.
 Jacobs left Bowling Green State University as the school's all-time leader in touchdown passes (71) and third in career passing yards (6,938).

-2003: 19/28 for 345 yards with 4 touchdowns vs no interceptions.
-18 carries for 89 yards and 2 touchdowns.

-2004: 309/462 for 4,002 yards with 41 touchdowns vs 4 interceptions.
-95 carries for 300 yards and 4 touchdowns.

-2005: 195/321 for 2,591 yards with 25 touchdowns vs 7 interceptions.
-40 carries for 62 yards and 1 touchdown.